 Time: 10-10:30 am EDT

 InnoCast is the newest offering from CHIME Innovation where CHIME members and start-up executives showcase how they partnered to solve some of healthcare’s trickiest problems.
-Our first session features Aaron Miri, CIO, UT Health Austin, and Dr. Nirav Shah, CEO & Founder, Sentinel Healthcare.
-Together, they’ll outline how they innovated a solution to contact tracing and at-home monitoring in the midst of the COVID-19 pandemic.
+Our next session features Dr. Eyal Zimlichman, MD, Deputy Director, Chief Medical Officer and Chief Innovation Officer of Sheba Medical Center and Uri Bettesh, CEO & Founder of Datos Health.
+Together, they’ll show how they solved problems in remote care both before and during the midst of the COVID-19 pandemic.
 From problem identification to ideation and planning to implementation, you get the success story of their partnership.